sonkoles29/NGS_data_analysis/README.md

 # NGS data analysis

-During my PhD in Dr. Daniel Gerlich and Dr. Anton Goloborodko labs at IMBA, Vienna Biocenter I developed custom-based scripts to analyse NGS data for two projects on sister chromatid topology.
-In this repository you can find the example of the scripts.
-Until the results of my PhD work are published, I hide the actual results.
+In this repository one can find Python scripts that I developped during my PhD studying the topology of sister chromatids.
+I do not reveal the final results until our data will be published.

 Analysis of Hi-C data using open2c tools: